Merit (Buddhism): General

 In Buddhist texts and practice, giving is considered the easiest of the three bases of merit.
 It helps to overcome selfishness and stills the mind; it prepares the mind for the practice of virtue.
 It is also considered a form of saving, considering there is a rebirth in which people receive back what they have given.
 As for virtue, this comprises three out of eight aspects of the Noble Eightfold Path, the path central in the Buddhist teaching: right speech, right action and right livelihood.
-Being the main criterion for moral behavior in Buddhism, virtue is mostly about the undertaking of five precepts, although the eight precepts may be kept now and then.
+Being the main criterion for moral behaviour in Buddhism, virtue is mostly about the undertaking of five precepts, although the eight precepts may be kept now and then.
 The five precepts are part of many Buddhist ceremonies, and are also considered a merit itself, helping the practitioner to become strong and healthy.
-The benefits of practicing the three bases of merits are also summarized as three forms of happiness (sampatti)—happiness as a human being, happiness in heaven, and happiness in Nirvana.
+The benefits of practicing the three bases of merits are also summarised as three forms of happiness (sampatti)—happiness as a human being, happiness in heaven, and happiness in Nirvana.
 When people die, what world they will be reborn into depends on how intense they practice these three bases of merit.
 It is, however, only mental development that can take someone to the highest heavenly worlds, or to Nirvana.

 Post-canonical texts and commentaries such as the Dhammasaṅganī and Atthasālinī, elaborating on the three bases of merit, state that lay devotees can make merit by performing ten deeds.
 Seven items are then added to the previous three: